Home » Practice Areas » Truck Accident Lawyer in New York » Truck Driver Fatigue Accident Lawyer in New York

 Truck Driver Fatigue Accident Lawyer in New York

-Truck driver fatigue is a contributing factor in approximately 13% of large truck crashes according to the FMCSA's Large Truck Crash Causation Study, and fatigue-related truck accident settlements in New York typically range from $150,000 to over $5 million depending on injury severity.
-FMCSA Hours of Service (HOS) regulations limit commercial truck drivers to 11 hours of driving within a 14-hour on-duty window, but trucking companies routinely pressure drivers to push past legal limits to meet delivery schedules.
-When a fatigued driver causes a crash in New York, both the driver and the carrier face liability under New York's pure comparative negligence law (CPLR §1411), and Electronic Logging Device (ELD) data provides the direct proof needed to establish Hours of Service violations.
+If a drowsy truck driver caused your accident, you may be entitled to significant compensation.
+Truck driver fatigue is a factor in about 13% of large truck crashes, and settlements in New York for these cases typically range from $150,000 to over $5 million, depending on how serious the injuries are.
+Federal rules limit truck drivers to 11 hours of driving in a 14-hour work window, but many trucking companies pressure drivers to keep going past those limits to meet tight delivery deadlines.
+When a fatigued driver causes a crash in New York, both the driver and the trucking company can be held responsible.
+Special digital records from the truck can show exactly how long the driver was on the road, which is often the key evidence in these cases.

-Get a Free Truck Driver Fatigue Accident Case Review
+Get a Free Case Review for Your Truck Accident

 CONTACT US